SimranBhagwandasani/Optimal-Prediction-of-Crop-Yield/README.md

 I also presented a research paper based on this project, the link for which is mentioned here : https://link.springer.com/chapter/10.1007/978-981-15-7421-4_8

-Here is a short video for the same : https://drive.google.com/file/d/1UvQ6VzyCBL-ZSkq51YAxBB4y42Wzzsto/view
+Here is a short video for the project : https://drive.google.com/file/d/1UvQ6VzyCBL-ZSkq51YAxBB4y42Wzzsto/view